NandaKishorJeripothula/Ecommerce---Marketplace/README.md

 *   Add product allows users with seller accounts to upload image and add product data, which then becomes available in the application.

 ## Application Snapshots
+**Note: Due to the size, the snaps might be presented in enlarged view**

 [web_home]:snaps/web_home.jpg
 [web_item]:snaps/web_item.jpg
 [web_list]:snaps/web_list.jpg